 These five words are words you want to avoid in your cover letter if you want to land the job.

-While it doesn’t seem very ominous in, and of, itself, the word “believe” displays a lack of self-confidence to potential employers, says the people in the know at Whittier College.
-A lack of confidence is surely is something you don’t want a potential employer to think of when looking over your cover letter freelancers and/or your resume.
-Similarly, you should avoid words along the lines of "feel", "should", and "hope".
+While it doesn’t seem very ominous in and of itself, the word “believe” displays a lack of self-confidence to potential employers, says the people in the know at Whittier College.
+A lack of confidence is surely is something you don’t want a potential employer to think of when looking over your cover letter and resume.
+So skip filler words altogether.
+Similarly, you should avoid words along the same lines, like "feel," "should," and "hope".

 It’s a small word for sure.
 But, it’s one word that speaks volumes.
-You can’t avoid it altogether in the cover letter.
-That’s true.
-But it’s placed on this list simply because it’s more than wise to limit its use in the cover letter.
+You can’t avoid it altogether in the cover letter, that’s true, it it’s placed on this list simply because it’s more than wise to limit its use in the cover letter.
 Of course, you can use it in your closing, but use it sparingly in the body of your cover letter — and make sure the vast majority of your sentences don't start with "I..."

 You should avoid the overuse of the words “me” and “my” as well.
 Why are these tiny little words such as big problem in a cover letter for freelancers?
 The primary reason is simple.
 You want to make the emphasis about how the employer will benefit from you.
 Keep the focus on the employer rather than yourself, recommends the career experts at the University of Louisiana.

 What’s wrong with this word?
 It’s been overdone.
 Almost everyone who is writing cover letters these days has “honed” their skills and talents.
-Your goal, in writing a cover letter, is to stand out enough that the employer is ready to move on and test out their job interview techniques on you.
-Saying the same thing as everyone else, just on a different piece of paper won’t help you to stand out.
-Similar words you may want to avoid include drawn, innovative, motivated, dynamic, problem solver, etc.
+Your goal is to stand out enough that the employer is ready to move on and test out their job interview techniques on you.
+Saying the same thing as everyone else just on a different piece of paper won’t help you to stand out.
+Similarly, other over-used words you may also want to avoid include:

-Before you sign and mail your letter, take a moment or two to read it aloud and really listen to what the cover letter says.
+Before you press send on that application, take a moment or two to read it aloud and really listen to what it says.
 This will help you avoid sending out a letter that reads as a little demanding or self-centered to potential employers.
 It will also help you identify grammar and spelling mistakes you may have missed in your initial proofreading.
 More importantly, it will help you send out cover letters that are sure to drum up an interested employer or two along the way.